-Figure 1: Pre-voiceless peripheralization: Effect of coda [t] vs. [d] on F_1 and F_2 trajectories, pronounced by a female speaker of American English in San Jose, California (b.
+Figure 1: Pre-voiceless peripheralization: Effect of coda [t] vs. [d] on $F_1$ and $F_2$ trajectories, pronounced by a female speaker of American English in San Jose, California (b.
 1976).
-Plotting symbol "W" represents [Λ].
-First plotted point is F_1 maximum preceding midpoint.
-Last plotted point is closure (monophthongs) or next F_2 extremum (diphthongs).
-Source for recordings: Wikimedia Commons, user Dvortygirl, accessed June 2020.
+Plotting symbol "W" represents [ $\Lambda$ ].
+Source: Wikimedia Commons, user Dvortygirl, accessed June 2020.

 The second phonetic effect is pre-voiceless nuclear shortening, a special case of "pre-fortis clipping" (Wells, 1990).
 English vocoids are shorter before a voiceless consonant than before a voiced one (House and Fairbanks 1953; Chen 1970; Luce and Charles-Luce 1985; Crystal and House 1988; see extensive review and novel data in Tauberer 2010).
-In the case of diphthongs, this shortening comes primarily at the expense of the nucleus rather than the offglide (Lehiste and Peterson, 1961; Gay, 1968; Jacewicz et al., 2003).
+In the case of diphthongs, this shortening comes primarily at the expense of the nucleus (Lehiste and Peterson, 1961; Gay, 1968; Jacewicz et al., 2003).
 In [ai], nuclear shortening is often accompanied by offglide lengthening (Thomas, 2000; Onosson, 2010; Pycha and Dehan, 2016).
 Nuclear shortening in [ai] and [ei] is a perceptual cue to coda voicelessness (Thomas 2000, Exp.
 2; Moreton 2004, Expp.
 2, 3).

 These two effects combine to strengthen diphthong offglides, and weaken nuclei, before a voiceless consonant.
-Since the nucleus and offglide impose conflicting demands on the articulators, the result is asymmetric assimilation, i.e., weakened nuclei assimilate to strengthened offglides in the pre-voiceless environment, while weakened offglides assimilate to strengthened nuclei in the pre-voiced one.
-As Hagiwara (2006, 136) says of /ai au/ in Winnipeg, "[t]he entire diphthong appears to have advanced along the path of the transition in the raising context."
-The effect of the voicing difference increases with proximity to the consonant, so that the earliest indications of Raising emerge in the offglide.
+Since the nucleus and offglide impose conflicting demands on the articulators, the result is asymmetric assimilation, i.e., weakened nuclei assimilate to strengthened offglides in the pre-voiceless environment, while weakened offglides assimilate to strengthened nuclei in the prevoiced one.
+As Hagiwara (2006, 136) says of /ar au/ in Winnipeg, "[t]he entire diphthong appears to have advanced along the path of the transition in the raising context."
 The historical progression of the divergence has been described as "unzipping from the glide backward toward the nucleus" (Thomas and Mielke, this volume).

 Two main historical scenarios have been proposed for this process.
-They are reviewed in detail in Cardoso (2015, Section 2.4).
-In one of them, two dialects, each with its own non-alternating diphthong, come into contact, and the next generation of learners assigns the two dialects' diphthongs to two different phonological contexts on the basis of phonetic compatibility with the context (Britain, 1997; Britain and Trudgill, 2008).
-In the other, speakers of a single dialect spontaneously phonologize the within-diphthong phonetic variation (Moreton and Thomas 2007; Gussenhoven 2007; Bermúdez-Otero 2014; Cardoso 2015; Bermúdez-Otero 2017).
+They are reviewed in detail in Cardoso 2015, Section 2.4.
+In one of them, two dialects, each with its own non-alternating diphthongs, come into contact, and the next generation of learners assigns the two dialects' diphthongs to two different phonological contexts on the basis of phonetic compatibility with the context (Britain, 1997; Britain and Trudgill, 2008).
+In the other, speakers of a single dialect spontaneously phonologize the within-diphthong phonetic variation.
+For proposals as to how that might happen historically, see Moreton and Thomas (2007); Gussenhoven (2007); Bermúdez-Otero (2014); Cardoso (2015); Bermúdez-Otero (2017).
 In both scenarios, the same phonetic effects ensure that the higher variant appears in the pre-voiceless environment.

-This common phonetic basis accounts for the main sound-related typological and historical facts of English Diphthong Raising, explaining why the pre-voiced vocoid is the higher one; why the frequency of Raising decreases from /ai/ to /av/ to /oi er ov/ and is not found in /i u/; and why Raising historically starts in the offglide and spreads to the nucleus.
+This common phonetic basis accounts for the main sound-related typological and historical facts of English Diphthong Raising, explaining why the pre-voiced vocoid is the higher one; why the frequency of Raising decreases from /ar/ to /au/ to /or er ou/, and is not found in monophthongs; and why Raising historically starts in the offglide and spreads to the nucleus.
 We turn now to the effects of abstract factors.

-Non-lexical abstract conditioning of Raising
+4 Non-lexical abstract conditioning of Raising